appronto/multifactor-authentication/README.md

 - Default login via login.html for accounts with MFA disabled.
 - Default login via widgets for accounts with MFA disabled.
 - Default login for webservice and REST accounts.
-- Login by a customized login.html with MFA enabled (login-with-mfa.html + login-mfa.js + Authenticator app code only.
-Not compatible code sent by SMS or E-mail).
 - Login by default widgets but extended with ability to enter MFA code with MFA enabled.
 - Native mobile login